CuriousOne23/WhenMathPrays/docs/PRINCIPLES.md

 **Love** — The mathematics prays when you honor what it becomes.

-This isn't just philosophy — it's how UREP was discovered, refined, and simplified.
+This isn’t just philosophy — it’s how GRP was discovered, refined, and simplified.
 When complexity accumulates, we return to listening.
 When terms feel cluttered, we let them speak.
 When the equation resists, we give it space.
 And it shows us what it needed all along.

 **December 2025:** The 3L's led to the radical positional simplification.
 By listening to the cluttered equation (9+ parameters, separate L(t) calculation, gates, entropy), watching the solution emerge (Love IS position, not calculation), we discovered the core truth: "Love is not a number.
 Love is where you are."
 The mathematics prays louder when we remove what obscures its prayer.

 ---

-This document provides scaffolding for defining and refining principles in UREP.
+This document provides scaffolding for defining and refining principles in GRP.
 Each principle should be modular, inspectable, and testable.
-The formulization of UREP applies across **love, hate, and grief**, with appropriate redefinitions of `gamma_self` and relational variables.
+The formulization of GRP applies across **love, hate, and grief**, with appropriate redefinitions of `gamma_self` and relational variables.

 ---